Local exponential stability of mean-field Langevin descent-ascent and associated particle system: Introduction

 We study the natural Wasserstein descent--ascent flow associated with $F$.
-Identifying $\mu_t,\nu_t$ with their densities\footnote{If there is no confusion, we often identify a measure with its density with respect to the Lebesgue measure.}, the resulting evolution\footnote{See Remark~\ref{eq-derivamain} for a derivation of \eqref{eq-main} from (formal) gradient descent--ascent in Wasserstein space.} reads \bea \eea Following \cite{Kim2024SymmetricML,WC24_MFLDA}, we call \eqref{eq-main} the \emph{mean-field Langevin descent--ascent} (MFL-DA), as it can be viewed as the mean-field limit of an interacting particle system driven by Langevin descent--ascent dynamics \cite{domingoenrich2020,Kim2024SymmetricML}.
+Identifying $\mu_t,\nu_t$ with their densities\footnote{If there is no confusion, we often identify a measure with its density with respect to the Lebesgue measure.}, the resulting evolution\footnote{See Remark~\ref{eq-derivamain} for a derivation of \eqref{eq-main} from formal gradient descent--ascent in Wasserstein space.} reads \bea \eea Following \cite{Kim2024SymmetricML,WC24_MFLDA}, we call \eqref{eq-main} the \emph{mean-field Langevin descent--ascent} (MFL-DA) equation, as it arises as the mean-field limit of the interacting particle system driven by Langevin descent--ascent dynamics in \eqref{eq:particle} \cite{domingoenrich2020,Kim2024SymmetricML}.